isglobal-brge/EGA_DataSHIELD_workshop/README.md

-# Federated data analysis of EGA studies using `DataSHIELD + Opal` infrastructure
+# Federated privacy-protected bioinformatic analysis of EGA studies using `DataSHIELD + Opal` infrastructure

 The tutorial can be found here: